PatrickgHayes/QuestionGenerator/README.md

 Run `generate.py` with the saved model from training, and a "priming string" to start the text with.

 ```
-> python generate.py shakespeare.pt --prime_str "Where"
+> python generate.py CLEVR_questions.pt --prime_str "H"

-Where, you, and if to our with his drid's
-Weasteria nobrand this by then.

-AUTENES:
-It his zersit at he
+How many metal cubes are there?
 ```

 ### Generation options